the-events-calendar/the-events-calendar/readme.txt

 = [6.2.9] TBD =

 * Tweak - Define image sizes on the List view featured image to avoid Content Layout Shifting.
 [TEC-4919]
+* Tweak - Add new filters to allow customization of the subscribe and export links.
+[TEC-4916]

 = [6.2.8.1] 2023-11-20 =